Hired armed cutter Penelope: Capture

 On 6 July Admiral Jervis sent his flag lieutenant, Lieutenant Frederick Maitland, to Penelope, to order her out from Gibraltar to reconnoitre and count a fleet that had been spotted sailing through the Straits and that Jervis believed was French.

 When Maitland arrived however, he found that Hamline was sick and unable to take command.
 Maitland took over and sailed Penelope out.
 Because of the urgency of the mission, there was not enough time to unload £8000 (in dollars) on her that is variously described as pay for the forces in Minorca or cargo from two prizes that Penelope had captured earlier.

 At 0400 hours the next morning Penelope was off Ceuta and Maitland counted 43 ships.
 (This was Bruix' expedition of 1799 returning to Cadiz.)

 The Franco-Spanish fleet sent two frigates and a brig to intercept Penelope.
 Winds were light so she hoisted French colours as a ruse de guerre and used her sweeps to try to escape her pursuers.
 Still, the pursuers were gaining so Penelope deployed her boat to help tow her in an attempt to gain distance.
 Unfortunately, by 0730 hours a breeze had developed enabling the pursuers to get close enough to fire their chase guns.
 Maitland cut his boat loose and told her crew to head for Gibraltar while he tried to sail towards the North African shore.

 By about 1130 hours one frigate was close enough to fire a broadside while the brig and the second frigate were still nearby.
 Maitland was forced to strike his colours.
 The brig Vigo sent a boat over to accept his surrender, but Maitland dismissed the officer in charge, saying that he had struck to the frigate.
-She was the 34-gun Nuestra Señora del Carmen and she took possession of Penelope.
+She was the 34-gun Nuestra Señora del Carmén and she took possession of Penelope.